samamou/Qt-Quick-Custom-Types-Demo/README.md

 In `Main.qml`, a `Window` is created with a `DataModel` object and a `TextArea`.
 The `DataModel` object's `data` property is logged, updated, and logged again.
 The `TextArea` displays the initial and updated values of `data`.

-The application is built and run in Qt Creator using the appropriate kit.